weymouth/NeumannKelvin.jl/README.md

   mirrors: ([1, -1, 1], [1, 1, 1])
   strength extrema: (-0.08747539911219701, 0.08749685245478749)
 ```
-Where we see the half the panels and a reduced solve time, but also the new `mirror=[1,-1,1]` enforcing symmetry and therefore the same solution extrema.
+Where we see half the number of panels and a reduced solve time, but also the new `mirror=[1,-1,1]` enforcing symmetry and therefore the same solution extrema.

 With the system solved, we can now measure any properties of interest.
 For example, the extreme values of the pressure coefficient and the added mass.
 ```julia
 julia> extrema(cₚ(sys))
 (-0.12323837497458068, 0.977864810013905)